💱 Trade Calculator

 Flood

 Flood is a 2-minute event that simultaneously applies Wet and Frozen.
 The bracket for these two together is 1 + (2 + 10) minus 2, which equals 11.
 That is not as high as Thunderstorm but it is a significant multiplier for only a 2-minute window.
 Crystal Fruit and Blueberry have natural cold synergy and perform well during Flood.
 The key constraint to know: because Wet and Frozen are both temperature mutations, they are normally mutually exclusive on a single crop.
 Flood is the only weather that applies both at the same time, making it unique.
 A crop that received Wet before Flood starts may upgrade to Frozen directly.
+For the full breakdown of how temperature mutations combine, see the complete mutation guide.

 Rain

 Rain is your most frequent farming opportunity.
 It appears approximately every 20 minutes, so you will see it far more than any other weather.
 The Wet mutation (2x) is modest but consistent.
 The plus 50 percent growth speed means you can complete multiple harvest cycles within the 2 to 3 minute window.
 Plant fast-growing mid-tier crops like Blueberry and Strawberry during Rain to maximize the number of harvests you complete.
 Reserve your rarest seeds for Thunderstorm and Rainbow windows where the multiplier is worth the seed cost.
+The community-run Watering Wednesday event stacks with Rain's Wet mutation if you time it right.
+Once you have harvested a stack of Wet crops, the Trade Calculator helps you check whether selling or trading them returns more Sheckles.

 ⚡ Weather Overlap Windows and Mutation Stacking

 Weather overlap windows are the most valuable farming opportunities in the game and the least talked about.
 When two weather events are active at the same time, all active mutations stack inside the same environmental bracket.
 The math below shows why a 30-second overlap can be worth more than an entire hour of normal farming.
+To model any custom overlap combination before it happens, plug your crop and mutation stack into the Mutation Calculator and see the exact Sheckle return live.

 Overlap Combination Active Mutations Bracket Calculation Bracket Value With Rainbow Variant